Apply to the 2026 NIH Navigation Cohort

 What is the NIH Navigation Cohort?

-The NIH Navigation Cohort is a proposal development program for Society of Family Planning members actively developing an R or K award application focused on a family planning topic in the US.
+The NIH Navigation Cohort is a proposal development program for Society members actively developing R- or K-series applications on family planning topics focused in the US.
+The program’s goals are to support Society members in developing competitive applications and to strengthen the scientific exchange between family planning researchers and the NIH.

 Why is the program important?